andresgalante/andresgalante.github.io/_posts/2015-09-17-font-paring.markdown

 Here is what I have to say about font pairing: **Don't do it** unless you really know what you are doing.

 Typography is really hard.
-Choose just one font family you and can't go wrong, even if that font family is [comic sans](https://en.wikipedia.org/wiki/Comic_Sans).
+Choose just one font family and you can't go wrong, even if that typeface is [comic sans](https://en.wikipedia.org/wiki/Comic_Sans).

-Remember to pick a font family that has several styles.
+Remember to pick one that has several styles.
 Then create contrast by changing the weight.

 For example this blog uses [Titillium Web](https://www.google.com/fonts/specimen/Titillium+Web) from [Google fonts](https://www.google.com/fonts).
 Titles are semi-bold and the body text is light.